Iliyan-Y/gildedRose-js/readme.md

 - The Item class is responsible for storing all the data related to the product.
 - The Shop class is capable to add items in his storage
 - The Shop class is updating the data of the items each day, this happen with the updateQuality and three main helper methods:
-  - countDawn() => counting down the days for the shelf life of the product
+  - checkForSpecialItem() => calculates the values for the special items
-  - sellIn() => responsible to check for the adequate quality for for a products in good condition
-  - sellAfterExpireTime() => responsible to check the correct quality of the products after the expire day
+  - updateNormalItem() => calculates the values for the normal items